ochaniashish/hugo-try/content/project/example/index.md

 ---
 title: 'Distracted financial media: Evidence from cryptocurrency market'
-summary: I study how and to what extent financial media is influenced by the advent of cryptocurrency markets.
-Prior research shows that financial media influences investors, managers and institutions but their production function is not well understood in the literature.
-I find that media prefers to write about cryptocurrency events and decide to drop earnings announcements articles.
-This is attributable to media’s propensity to cover new topics of interest by investors.
-This effect appears to fade away as the time passes by.
-Potential gain and loss of readership influences this relation.
-Smaller alt coins which will not get much readership do not influence earnings announcement coverage by media.
-Overall, my results provide evidence on how cryptocurrency markets have spillover effects on financial media’s role in capital markets.
+summary: The figure shows the trend of substitution of earnings related articles with crypto related articles by Steven Russolillo who writes for The Wall Street Journal.
+If this pattern exists for major financial media outlets, it would have implications for equity markets.
+My job market paper examines the information production function of financial media.
+Specifically, I study how and to what extent financial media is influenced by the advent of cryptocurrency markets.
+Click on research tab to read more.

 tags: ['FM', 'Crypto']
 date: '2022-09-01T00:00:00Z'